 Barren unused land Barren land devoid of plants or vegetation which can provide habitat for indigenous species.
-Following the closure of a mine, or the abandonment of some man- made structure, this is the first step in the process of rehabilitation and natural reclamation of land.
-0 - Artificial Areas which have been developed, built up areas, or areas where no organic vegetation remains.
-Roads Tarmac roads which have been constructed through the rainforest.
-Active mines Open-cast mines currently in operation.
+Following the closure of a mine, or the abandonment of some manmade structure, this is the first step in the process of rehabilitation and natural reclamation of land.
+0 - Artificial Areas which have been Roads developed, built up Tarmac roads which have been constructed through areas, or areas where the rainforest. no organic vegetation Active mines remains.
+Open-cast mines currently in operation.